-Service members can face a multitude of dangers during their time in the military.
-Most people may picture physical wounds when personnel experience harm, prompting one to apply for VA benefits.
-However, disabilities can arise from health conditions or severe illnesses due to chemical exposure from volatile organic compounds found in contaminated drinking water.
+Service members face many dangerous situations during their time in the military.
+When someone mentions a Marine Corps injury, most people picture physical wounds or emotional struggles like PTSD.
+However, injuries can also arise from health conditions or severe illnesses due to chemical exposure.

 Table of Contents